texfaq/texfaq.github.io/FAQ-LaTeXandPlain.md

 ---
+title:  How does LaTeX relate to Plain TeX?
 section: The Background
 date: 2014-06-10
 ---

-# How does LaTeX relate to Plain TeX?

 TeX provides a programming language (of sorts), and any document more complex than the trivial ''hello world'' will need some